melles1991/usecuewebsite/_posts/2020-03-04-help-my-server-is-down.md

 ## Minimizing down-time

 Having a solid backup strategy is not enough.
 I also want to prevent as much down-time as possible.
-Our premium hosting clients have DNS fail-over, which means they use two machines which are exact duplicates.
+My premium hosting clients have DNS fail-over, which means they use two machines which are exact duplicates.
 One in an Amsterdam datacenter and one in a Frankfurt datacenter.
 If one server is unavailable the DNS automatically switches to the other server.
-Most of our regular clients, however, get served through a CDN (Cloudflare).
+Most of my regular clients, however, get served through a CDN (Cloudflare).
 If a server in this CDN goes down, the others take over.
 Even some (short) down-time of the origin server can be hidden or mitigated by a CDN.
-Our regular clients have not experienced any significant down-time in the last four years.
+My clients have not experienced any significant down-time in the last four years.
 I know, because I have monitoring on all servers, which buys me a little extra time to find a solution when things go south.

 ## When it hits the fan